TexasInstruments/simplelink-coresdk-examples/examples/rtos/LP_EM_CC2340R5/drivers/i2ccontroller/README.md

 1. Opens and initializes an I2C driver object.

-2. Uses the I2C driver in blocking mode to send commands over the defined command interface
+2. Uses the I2C driver in blocking mode to send commands over the defined command interface.

 3. Prints command information via the UART.